Considering buying vacant land in Southeast Michigan? Here are the steps to follow:

 Step 1.
 Why Land

-Before buying vacant land in Detroit, michigan, ask yourself: what is my goal with land?
+Before buying vacant land in Southeast Michigan, michigan, ask yourself: what is my goal with land?
 Will I be reselling the land after my purchase?
 Am I looking to build on this land?
 If so, what am I going to build?
 Am I looking for commercial or residential land?
 These answers will guide you to finding your ideal purchase.

 Step 2.
 Locate the Land